mischavandenburg/dotfiles/README.md

 * Get gruvbox-material color scheme for Windows Terminal.
 * Open the settings.json in windows preview by opening a new tab and click on Settings while holding shift
 * Paste in the colorschemes and asssign it to the Ubuntu profile in Windows Terminal

+There is an issue with npm on wsl ubuntu 22.
+Use this to install npm: https://stackoverflow.com/questions/73673804/npm-show-npm-elf-not-found-error-in-wsl